xRahul/wedding-planner-app/AI_CONTEXT.md

 ## 🎯 Project Purpose

 A Progressive Web App for planning North Indian weddings with comprehensive features for guest management, vendor coordination, budget tracking, ritual planning, and more.
-Built with React 18 via CDN, runs entirely in browser with localStorage and optional Neon Postgres sync.
+Built with React 18 via CDN, runs entirely in browser with localStorage.

 ## 🏗️ Architecture Overview